 The client should undress to the level they feel most comfortable.
 It is typical for a client to undress the areas of which are the main focus of the massage.
 For example, the client will remove their shirt if the upper back is the area of focus.
 Leaving undergarments on is fine, as long as they allow exposure to the affected area.
 Our therapists will also answer any questions before the session begins to further guide the client.

 The goal of a session is not to inflict any intolerable pain.
 However, clients oftentimes develop knots, contractures, or trigger points that require stronger bodywork and may cause discomfort.
 The therapist is trained to communicate with the client on acceptable levels of pressure and will back off if the pressure becomes too great or uncomfortable.

 Yes.
 During strenuous anaerobic exercise, the lactic acid levels can rise, causing fatigue, decreased blood flow to the area and elevated levels of soreness.
-A sports massage promotes recovery to these affected areas by flushing the lactic acid build up and aiding in circulation of re-oxygenated blood.
+A sports massage promotes recovery to these affected areas by flushing the lactic acid build up and circulating re-oxygenated blood.

 Should I get a sports massage before or after a heavy workout or competition?

-A sports massage can benefit the athlete both before and after a competition or workout.
+A sports massage can benefit an athlete before and after a competition or workout.
 We recommend you get input from your therapist or trainer/coach to determine the optimal timing for a session based on your training and competition schedule.